yegor256/blog/_drafts/mocking-is-evil.md

 First, let's clarify the definitions.
 [Wikipedia](http://en.wikipedia.org/wiki/Mock_object) says that **mock object** is &ldquo;a simulated object that mimics the behavior of a real object in a controlled way&rdquo;.
-There are also "test doubles" and "fake objects", and "test stubs".
+There are also "test doubles", "fake objects", "test stubs", and maybe some other names.

-Let's start with a code we want to test:
+Let's start with a sample code:

 {% highlight java %}
-public class  {
+public class Image {
   public int power(int x, int p) {
     return Math.pow(x, p);
   }